pmndrs/react-postprocessing/README.md

 #### What does it look like?

-Well, you can do pretty much anything, but here's an example combining a couple of effects ([live demo](https://codesandbox.io/s/react-postprocessing-dof-blob-pqrpl?)).
+Here's an example combining a couple of effects ([live demo](https://codesandbox.io/s/react-postprocessing-dof-blob-pqrpl?)).

 <a href="https://codesandbox.io/s/react-postprocessing-dof-blob-pqrpl?" target="_blank" rel="noopener">
 <img src="bubbles.jpg" alt="Bubbles Demo" />